A-Duke/a-duke-api/README.md

 Thus `eventual transactions` do not fully revert operations but compensate them, so if operation is compensated two operations will be eventually visible

-Thus stock and user in this example are `stateful` objects, state of any object can be changed by applying operations
+In this example `stock` and `user`  are `stateful` objects, state of any object can be changed by applying operations

 ## Operation History

 - If someone changes stock item price it should be kept in history
 - Same for user profile modifications
-- In other words we should track any data modification
+- In other words we should remember any state modification

 ## Binary States/Operations

 - State/operation may be too complex to be explained as a database record
-- Even if they can be explained, structure can be changed in time
+- Even if they can be explained, structures can be changed in time
 - Binary eliminates the need to maintain database structures - all is kept as it comes to database
 - Binary may even represents complex structures in third and above normal forms